geoscience-community-codes/GISMO/paper.md

 with documentation on the GISMO website
 (https://geoscience-community-codes.github.io/GISMO/).

-GISMO remains one of the most widely used MATLAB-based seismic analysis environments for both research and operational monitoring applications.
+GISMO remains a widely used MATLAB-based seismic analysis environment for both research and operational monitoring applications.

 ## Statement of Need